Asia Bibi Finally Leaves Pakistan a Free Woman

 Asia Bibi, a Christian woman who was held on death row for eight years in Pakistan, is a free woman.

 Her lawyer, Saif-ul Malook said the mother of five is finally reunited with her daughters in Canada.
-Wilson Chawdhry of the British Pakistani Christian Association told The Associated Press that he received a text message from a British diplomat saying Aai "is out."
+Wilson Chowdhry of the British Pakistani Christian Association told The Associated Press that he received a text message from a British diplomat saying Asia "is out."

 Officials at Pakistan's interior and foreign ministries also confirmed her departure from the country on condition of anonymity.